gojuno/engineering/articles/ci_pipeline_and_custom_tools_of_android_projects/README.md

      - Either it is already on machine
      - Or it can be pulled from the Docker registry
      - Or it should be built and pushed to the registry
-1. Docker Container invokes `bash ci/internal/build.sh`
+1. `ci/build.sh` starts Docker Container with workspace mounted as a volume
     - If it's "Build" stage of Pipeline:
-        1. `ci/build.sh` starts Docker Container with build workspace mounted as a volume and `bash ci/internal/build.sh` as a target command
+        1. Docker Container runs `bash ci/internal/build.sh` as a target command
         1. `ci/internal/build.sh` constructs `./gradlew` invocation with required parameters depending on build feature flags
         1. Gradle builds the app, runs Unit tests (we have lots of them), runs Lint and produces apks
         1. CI stashes resulting `rider-android.apk` and `rider-androidTest.apk` apks so they could be used by "UI Tests" stage of Pipeline
     - If it's "UI Tests" stage of Pipeline:
         1. CI unstashes apks built by "Build" stage of Pipeline
-        1. `ci/build.sh` starts Docker Container with build workspace mounted as a volume, GPU and XServer access and `bash ci/internal/run_ui_tests.sh` as a target command
+        1. 1.
+Docker Container also mounts GPU device and XServer and runs `bash ci/internal/run_ui_tests.sh` as a target command
         1. `ci/internal/run_ui_tests.sh` invokes [Swarmer][swarmer] to start Android Emulators in parallel
         1. `ci/internal/run_ui_tests.sh` invokes [Composer][composer] that runs Instrumentation Tests in parallel
 1. `ci/internal/collect_artifacts.sh` collects artifacts from different folders to `artifacts` folder